trustcrypto/python-onlykey/README.md

 Python client for interacting with the OnlyKey.

-OnlyKey-cli - A command line interface to the OnlyKey that can be used for configuration (Similar functionality to [OnlyKey Chrome App](https://chrome.google.com/webstore/detail/onlykey-configuration/adafilbceehejjehoccladhbkgbjmica?hl=en-US))
+OnlyKey-cli - A command line interface to the OnlyKey that can be used for configuration (Similar functionality to [OnlyKey App](https://docs.crp.to/app.html))

-PGPMessage - Provides a tool for decrypting and signing OpenPGP/GPG messages using OnlyKey.
+PGPMessage - **Still in early development.** - Provides a tool for decrypting and signing OpenPGP/GPG messages using OnlyKey.

-**Still in early development.**
 <!---
 ## Run without installation (Packaged App)